Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/01-installfest.md

 - In VS Code, type <kbd>shift</kbd> + <kbd>cmd</kbd> + <kbd>p</kbd> and type **>shell command install code command in path**.
   - This only needs to be done once to allow us to launch VS Code from the terminal
 - After the previous step completes, to launch VS Code from the terminal, type `code` followed by the file name or directory name
-  - For example `code .` will open the present directory as a project folder.
+  - For example `$ code .` will open the present directory as a project folder.

 #### VS Code Extensions